 A 10-day itinerary would be ideal to travel this full circuit and make all of the best stops.
 Feel free to extend this journey if you would like to further explore the wonders of Tasmania.
 Hiking, biking, scuba diving, fishing, surfing, trekking, and learning a rich history are all activities that could require extra days in certain locations.”

-Backpacking Australia 2 Week Itinerary
+Backpacking Australia 2 Week Route

-2 Weeks: The Top Cities
+2 Weeks: Top Cities in Australia Itinerary

 See the best of Australia’s cities on this 2-week itinerary around the southeast coast!
 Starting in Sydney, you’ll make your way south towards Melbourne via Canberra stopping in the latter along the way.
 Once in Melbourne, be sure to explore its many laneways and soak in as much culture as possible.